How to Change Child Custody Jurisdiction: San Diego Guide

 It is not uncommon for a divorce to occur in a military family that has lived in several different military towns—including San Diego—over the course of years.
 Sometimes a couple will separate and end up living in different cities or states before the divorce case is filed.
 In fact, sometimes unmarried couples have a child and then decide to go their separate ways, also to different cities and states, without having obtained a child custody order from a court.
 In this situation, it is important for them to know how child custody determinations will be handled and, if necessary, how to change child custody jurisdiction.

 You don’t have to figure out jurisdiction issues in San Diego on your own.
-An attorney can guide you through the process of changing jurisdiction in child custody cases.
+A seasoned child custody lawyer can guide you through the process of changing jurisdiction in child custody cases.

 Dealing with Child Custody Jurisdiction